rexiraptor/design_patern/docs/report.md

 - **Lastname**: [DODART]

-> Add your thoughts on every TP bellow, everything is interresting but no need to right a book.
+> Add your thoughts on every TP bellow, everything is interesting but no need to right a book.
 >
 > Keep it short simple and efficient:
 >